 - 1) English must include a minimum of six semesters in courses designed for students with above average skills in reading and writing.
 Four of these semester courses must be taken during the junior and senior years. - 2) The four math credits must include Algebra 1 and three credits above the level of Algebra 1.
-The minimum must include progress through trigonometry/functions. - 3) Science credits must include choices from earth science, biology, chemistry, physics, AP Chemistry, AP Physics, AP Biology, and Dual Enrollment Biology. - 4) Social studies credits must include Advanced World History and Geography 1 (to 1500 AD), Advanced World History and Geography 2 (1500 AD to Present) or AP European History, or AP World History, Advanced American History, AP American History, and Advanced U.S. Government or AP Government. - 5) Students must take and pass at least two advanced placement or dual enrollment courses (or one of each) in different content areas during the senior year.
+The minimum must include progress through trigonometry/functions. - 3) Science credits must include choices from earth science, Biology 1, Biology 2 Anatomy and Physiology, Biology 2 Ecology, chemistry, physics, AP Chemistry, AP Physics, AP Biology, and Dual Enrollment Biology. - 4) Social studies credits must include Advanced World History and Geography 1 (to 1500 AD), Advanced World History and Geography 2 (1500 AD to Present) or AP World History, Advanced American History, AP American History, Advanced U.S. Government or AP Government, AP European History, and AP Microeconomics and Macroeconomics. - 5) Students must take and pass at least two advanced placement or dual enrollment courses (or one of each) in different content areas during the senior year.
 These courses may be in English, math, science, or social studies.